 Hours later, everyone had performed and they had gotten their results.
 They didn’t win, but they’d performed well for their first time in this very competitive division, placing 10th.
 According to Goldberg, they got a score of 90.0.
 The “National Championship competition is judged at a higher level” and he claims the marching band’s “score was better than it appeared.”

-Now, Goldberg and the marching band look forward to their next state competition.
+Now, Goldberg and the marching band look forward to their next Nationals competition which will be next year.
 He’s optimistic and believes that they will do better “even with the loss of some incredible senior musicians.”

 “This was our first year in the Open Class division after being promoted last year when we won Nationals for A class,” he said.
 “The level of competition was substantially higher this year than any other competition we had ever previously been a part of.
 Although it may not be clear, over the course of this season, we have improved drastically as a band overall.
 I think we will keep improving and have even better performances in the years to come.”